-Although the Division administers one cost-sharing, multiple-employer defined benefit pension plan, separate (sub) actuarial valuations are prepared to determine the actuarial determined contribution rate by group.
-Following this method, the disclosure of the collective net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense are determined separately for each individual employer of the state and local groups of the plan.
+Public employees' retirement systems (PERS) (continued) Allocation methodology and reconciliation to financial statements Although the Division administers one cost-sharing multiple-employer defined benefit pension plan, separate (sub) actuarial valuations are prepared to determine the actuarial determined contribution rate by group.
+Following this method, the measurement of the collective net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense excluding that attributable to employer-paid member contributions are determined separately for each individual employer of the state and local groups of the Plan.

 To facilitate the separate (sub) actuarial valuations, the Division maintains separate accounts to identify additions, deductions, and fiduciary net position applicable to each group.
 The allocation percentages presented for each group in the Schedule of Employer Allocations are applied to amounts presented in the Schedules of Pension Amounts by Employer.
-The allocation percentages for each group as of the plan measurement date June 30, 2021, are based on the ratio of each employer's contributions to total employer contributions of the group for the State fiscal year ended June 30, 2021.
+The allocation percentages for each group as of the Plan measurement date June 30, 2022, are based on the ratio of each employer's contributions to total employer contributions of the group for the State fiscal year ended June 30, 2022.